Cleod9/post-scriptum/README.md

 EasyPromise works by taking an initial asynchronous function that has one or more callbacks as its trailing arguments, and chaining it together with other asynchronous functions that have callbacks of their own.
 The single available top-level function in the library is as folows:

-- `EasyPromise.create(func, [arg1, arg2 .... argN], callback1, callback2, ....callbackN)` - Initiates an EasyPromise function chain definition, and returns an EasyPromise object.
-(This is actually a shorcut to `new EasyPromise(…)`).
-The first parameter is a reference to the asynchronous function that you want to run.
+- `EasyPromise.create(func, [arg1, arg2 .... argN], callback1, callback2, ....callbackN)` - Static method that initiates an EasyPromise chain definition, and returns an EasyPromise object.
+This is actually a shorcut to `new EasyPromise(…)` which is safe to use for the first call, though it is recommended that you let the library take care of constructing the remaining promises for you to avoid confusion.
+The first parameter is a reference to the asynchronous function that you want to call.
 The second parameter is an array containing the args to pass to your function call, but you omit the callback(s).
 If the function takes no other arguments, you can omit this parameter altogether.
 All remaining parameters are the callback functions that are presumed to be the final arguments for your asynchronous function. **Note that your asynchronous function chain is not executed until `run()` is called, which will be described below.**

 So to break things down a bit, as stated above the `create()` function will return what's called an EasyPromise object.
 This object has utility functions within it to allow you to chain together asynchronous function calls.
 So for example, the code below would be perfectly valid, though a bit redundant: